StickyCube/purity/README.md

 ## *In Progress*

-The project is still in progress, the folloing features are still to be added before a release will be available through npm
+The project is still in progress, the following features are still to be added.
+A release will be available through npm in the near future.

 - [ ] User defined types
 - [ ] Re-using existing schemas in the definition of new ones